A paradox of tournament seeding: Theoretical background

 \section{Theoretical background}

 Consider a round-robin qualifying tournament with a set of teams $T$, where each team $t \in T$ has a coefficient $\xi_t$.
-The teams ranked between the $p$th and $q$th ($p \leq q$) qualify for the second stage.
-A qualified team $t$ has a seeding value $\Psi_t$.
-Any team prefers if more teams play in the second round with a lower seeding value.
+The teams ranked between the $p$th and $q$th ($p \leq q$) positions qualify for the second stage.
+There, a qualified team $t$ has a seeding value $\Psi_t$, which is usually (but not necessarily) its coefficient $\xi_t$ as we have seen in Examples~\ref{Examp1} and \ref{Examp2}.

+Any team prefers if more teams play in the second round with a lower coefficient.
 In other words, it is a common belief that these measures positively correlate with true abilities.
 All coefficients used in practice are constructed along this line.
 For instance, the \href{https://en.wikipedia.org/wiki/FIFA_World_Rankings}{FIFA World Ranking} and the \href{https://en.wikipedia.org/wiki/UEFA_coefficient}{UEFA coefficients} for national teams, countries, and clubs alike award more points for wins (draws) than for draws (losses), thus better achievements in the past translate into a higher value.

 Therefore, the first goal for every team is to qualify and the second goal is to qualify together with teams having a lower coefficient.
-Any team $t \in T$ may tank to improve the second objective without deteriorating the first.
-Denote the (strict) rankings of the qualifying tournament by $\succ$ and $\succ'$, as well as the sets of teams qualified by
+Any team $t \in T$ may lose a match to improve the second objective without deteriorating the first.
+Denote the (strict) rankings of the qualifying tournament by $\succ$ and $\succ'$, the ranks of team $s \in T$ by $\#(s)$ and $\#'(s)$, as well as the sets of teams qualified by